EarlGlynn/Kansas-Voter-Registration-File/README.md

 # 1. First Look

-RStudio computational notebook with analysis of voter registration file from Kansas Secretary of State:
+An RStudio computational notebook shows results of analyzing a voter registration file from Kansas Secretary of State:

-**Kansas-First-Look-Edited.html** (results of processing)
+File:  **Kansas-First-Look-Edited.html** (results of processing)

 Shows

 * Problems with raw data file

-* Problems fixed with certain district assignments in certain counties or districts
+* Problems with certain district assignments in Osage, Scott and Wilson counties.

 * Creation of additonal fields for use in analysis